 Master of Arts in Teaching (Secondary Education)

 • Personalized Mentorship.
-Explore teaching with your own personalized MAT GradCat — an experienced, veteran mentor teacher.
+Explore teaching with our team of MAT GradCats — experienced, veteran mentor teachers.

 • Diversity of Talent.
-Learn with diverse, talented and committed MAT students from nearly every state and many foreign countries.
+Learn with diverse, talented and committed MAT students from nearly every state and around the world.

 • License Transfer.
 Transfer your Kansas Teaching License to other states upon completion of additional license transfer requirements, if any.